MaksymVasylchuk/users-bulk-delete-with-preview/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Updated Libraries, Bug Fixes, Code Improvements.
+No upgrade steps required for this version.

 = 1.0.0 =
 Initial release of the Users Bulk Delete With Preview plugin.
 No upgrade steps required for this version.